TomHsiung/evidence.based.medicine/README.md

 Common tools for evidence-based medicine

 # Contents
-1) The file sample.size.estimator is used to estimate the sample size required for potential clinical studies.
+1) The file sample.size.estimator.html is used to estimate the sample size required for potential clinical studies.
-2) The file evidence.based.DDx is a bayesian statistic tool to help make list of evidence-based differential diagnoses.
+2) The file evidence.based.DDx.html is a bayesian statistic tool to help make list of evidence-based differential diagnoses.

 # How to use
 1) Copy the source code to your favorite text editior (e.g., Xcode, Atom).